Aldina Fire Tower

 00.0 km – From Thunder bay, drive west on Highway 11, turn left onto 588 to Stanley.
 Follow 588 for 35 km through Stanley and Nolalu to the turnoff onto North Sideroad 1.6 km (1 mile) past the junction with Route 593.
 Follow North Sideroad for 6 km to the intersection with Delints Road.

 06.0 km – Intersection with Delints Road.
-At this point the road jogs left and than immediately right and continues northward.
+At this point, the road jogs left and then immediately right and continues northward.

 06.7 km – Keep left at the fork